 Accurate Trope Identification

-Fanon theories are not canon theories, so make sure what you are posting on the Fridge pages are not a conclusion you drew from shipping or other assumptions.
+- Fanon theories are not canon theories, make sure what you are posting on the Fridge pages are not based on assumptions.

 Issues of "Political Correctness"

 - TV Tropes is not interested in letting people publicly upload their offensive views pertaining to race, nationality, gender, gender identity, disabilities, and/or sexual orientation.